 What is special about the palace’s design

 The palace's interior decoration is truly unique.
-It is a harmonious combination of 3 different cultures including Hmong, French and Chinese.
-The construction consists of 4 horizontal buildings, 6 vertical buildings divided into 3 zones: the front for guards and servants, the middle and rear, where family members live and work, including 64 rooms divided into 2 floors.
+It is a harmonious combination of 3 different cultures, including Hmong, French, and Chinese.
+The construction consists of 4 horizontal buildings and 6 vertical buildings divided into 3 zones: the front for guards and servants, the middle and rear, where family members live and work, including 64 rooms divided into two floors.
 To meet the criteria of resistance, the workers used stone as the main material, making the palace more durable to the enemy and time.
 The walls and pillars are made of wood, adding majesty and flexibility to the rooms.
 Another material is terracotta for the tile roofs to make it easier to shape as well as durable.
 Till this day, the Hmong King Palace is among very few architectural works that are able to fulfil all the requirements for both a dwelling place and a defensive base in case of war.

 Particular architecture of the 2-storey building with the rows of houses are aligned close together to form a harmonious block